 - Export and Import your formulas.

 - Round(a, b) function added to round to a number of decimal places.

 - Round functions handle midpoint values predictably.

 - Trig functions now return radians.

 - Bugfixes and stability improvements.

+- V1-5-0 New Features

-- Access built-in parameters using their BuiltInParameter Enum name. - Access shared parameter using their Guid (unique Id) value. - 'Process all formulas and ignore all errors' option added to Result Check dialog. - Title Blocks added to Category list. - Bugfixes and stability improvements.
+- Access built-in parameters using their BuiltInParameter Enum name.

+- Access shared parameter using their Guid (unique Id) value.

+- 'Process all formulas and ignore all errors' option added to Result Check dialog.

+- Title Blocks added to Category list.

+- Bugfixes and stability improvements.

-- Bugfix Hyphens in parameter names. - Bugfixes and stability improvements.
+- Bugfix Hyphens in parameter names.

+- Bugfixes and stability improvements.

+- V1-4-2 New Features

-- Bugfix CheckoutElementsRequestTooLarge exception in Revit 2021 with BIM 360. - Bugfixes and stability improvements. - Versions for Revit 2016 and 2017 not updated (will be removed in a later version)
+- Bugfix CheckoutElementsRequestTooLarge exception in Revit 2021 with BIM 360.

+- Bugfixes and stability improvements.

-- Formulas can now target Type parameters by using Type.parametername. - Formulas can now read Global Parameters by using GlobalParameter.parametername. - Added more checks around mismatched units. - Bugfixes and stability improvements.
+- Versions for Revit 2016 and 2017 not updated (will be removed in a later version) - V1-4-0 New Features - Formulas can now target Type parameters by using Type.parametername. - Formulas can now read Global Parameters by using GlobalParameter.parametername. - Added more checks around mismatched units. - Bugfixes and stability improvements.

-- Revit 2021 version added. - Privacy Policy links added.
+- Revit 2021 version added.

+- Privacy Policy links added.

+- V1-2-5 New Features

+- Bugfixes and stability improvements.

+- V1-2-4 New Features

+- Bugfixes and stability improvements.

+- V1-2-3 New Features

+- Bugfixes and stability improvements.

+- V1-2-2 New Features

-- Synchronisation updates. - Bugfixes and stability improvements.
+- Synchronisation updates.

+- Bugfixes and stability improvements.

+- V1-2-1 New Features

-- Quickfix to synchronisation speed. - Bugfixes and stability improvements.
+- Quickfix to synchronisation speed.

+- Bugfixes and stability improvements.